Charitable Donations from IRAs for 2012 and 2013

 - the 2012 QCD was from a Roth IRA.

-If a 2012 Form 8606 must be filed, the instructions to the form will describe how to report any 2012 QCD made in January 2013.
+If a 2012 Form 8606 must be filed, see the instructions to the form for how to report any 2012 QCD made in January 2013.

 - Charitable Donations from IRAs for 2010 and 2011